jrmas/genann/tutorial.md

 print(sum(errors^2) / nrow(errors))            # mean squared error
 ```

-We see that the data_test MSE is 0.0025, very close to the valued indicated the genetic algorithm,
+We see that the **data_test** MSE is 0.0025, very close to the value indicated by the genetic algorithm,
 which has worked with its own validation set.
 With the following command you can see some
 predictions: